Nathin-Dolphin/OOP-Repository/README.md

 NOTES:

-	'...' is the path from the storage device to the repository.
+	'...' is the path from your storage device to the location of the repository.
 	To run a java file, the terminal's directory must be in the 'class' folder. ( ex. ...\javacode\class> )